 Although in recent years many of the works created by Rene Magritte have been on exhibit, during the course of his career he also had certain features exhibited in Brussels, as well as around the world.
 In 1936, one exhibit was held in New York City, and following this, two retrospective exhibits were also held.
 One was in 1965, at the Museum of Modern Art, and a second was held in 1992, at the Metropolitan Museum of Art.

 Not only were a number of artists intrigued by, and influenced by the work Rene Magritte created, but popular culture, and the art world in general, were extremely influenced by his creative, and unique ability to take

 something so ordinary, yet make viewers of his pieces see something completely different.
 His ability to present figures in a suggestive, yet questioning manner, made his work extremely desirable, especially during the 1960s.

 In fact, much of his work has been plagiarized and used in books, print ads, and other manners, due to the distinct style, and the inability of artists to create in a similar manner.

 Although he died in 1967, of pancreatic cancer, much of the work of Rene Magritte is still on display today, in his hometown, and around the world.
-Not only did he introduce a new style, he was a leader in the surrealist style.
-Along with Dali's Persistence of Memory, Magritte's masterpieces The Son of Man and The Treachery of Images become the iconic images of Surrealism movement.
+Not only did he introduce a new style, but he was also a leader in the surrealist style.
+Along with Dali's Persistence of Memory, Magritte's masterpieces The Son of Man and The Treachery of Images become the iconic images of the Surrealism movement.
 Magritte brought an entirely new way of looking at art, with the paintings, as well as some of the sculptures which he created, during the course of his career.